FC Flora: Crest and colours

 Flora crest features the Greco-Roman goddess Flora, after whom the club is named.
 The club's colours are green and white, symbolizing growth, purity and honesty.
+Since 2024, Flora's first team crest also features three stars as the club won their 15th league title in 2023.

 Kit manufacturers and shirt sponsors

 Stadium

 The club's home ground is the 14,336-seat Lilleküla Stadium.
 Opened in 2001 and expanded from 2016 to 2018, it is the largest football stadium in Estonia.
 The Lilleküla Football Complex also includes two grass surface pitches, two artificial turf pitches and an indoor hall.
 Lilleküla Stadium is located at Jalgpalli 21, Kesklinn, Tallinn.

-Flora use Sportland Arena artificial turf, located next to Lilleküla Stadium, for training and home matches during winter and early spring months.
+Flora uses Sportland Arena artificial turf ground, located next to Lilleküla Stadium, for home matches during winter and early spring months, as natural grass grounds are not playable during the period due to the region's harsh winter climate.